 Risk assessment

 While you’ve probably been writing your project proposal with the potential problems in mind, it’s helpful to include a separate heading that describes them explicitly.
-Focus on the unknowns that could impact your timeline, budget, or the deliverable you described above.
+Focus on the unknowns that could impact your timeline, budget, or the deliverables you described above.

-The risk assessment section may feel disheartening but it shows you’re aware of the pitfalls, making it easier to get your proposal accepted.
+The risk assessment section may feel disheartening, but it shows you’re aware of the pitfalls, making it easier to get your proposal accepted.
 It tells readers you’ve thought about your work from different angles and puts you in a good position to pivot if necessary.

 Top tip: Don’t just list the risks in this section; detail your strategies for monitoring and mitigating them.
 This is the best way to reassure the stakeholders reviewing your proposal.